Post-qualification

 Important

 QWE must be confirmed by a solicitor (your supervisor or employer).
 If you've changed jobs, you'll need a confirmation from each relevant employer.
-Chase these before you start your MySRA application — they're the most common cause of delays.
+Chase these before you start your MySRA application, as they're the most common cause of delays.

 The admission application is done entirely online through MySRA (the SRA's online portal).
 You'll need:

-• Proof of your SQE1 and SQE2 results (the SRA holds these — you don't upload them)
+• Proof of your SQE1 and SQE2 results (the SRA holds these, so you don't upload them)

 • QWE confirmation from each supervising solicitor